Ashu-2/Avaamo/README.md

 what does the code do

-1. It read the data from the http in stream
+1. It reads the data from the http url in stream
-2. count the words used
+2. count the words used in the document
-3. remove stop words
+3. remove stop words by using stop word lib
 4. call the dictionary to find the meaning and syn
 5. return --> words , count, meaning and syn